How do you redesign a national train schedule website used by millions—while enhancing the user journey?

 Key Iterations

-2. I increased the font weight and size in the filled input fields to improve readability.
+Improving Readability: To increase scannability, I increased the font weight and size in the input fields, making key information easier to read.

 Final Design